tokee/solr-cdx/README.md

 2. Unpack Solr to a sub-folder named `solr` (the default name is solr-version, so rename that to just solr) alongside this README
 3. Start Solr with `solr/bin/solr start (visit http://localhost:8983/solr/#/ to check it works)
 4. Create a cdx collection with `solr/bin/solr create -c cdx -d config/`
-  a.
-A core named `cdx` should now be available from the admin interface (try refreshing the page in the browser)
+   * A core named `cdx` should now be available from the admin interface (try refreshing the page in the browser)

 ## Indexing